keisentraut/python-comdirect-api/README.md

 Currently, this is only a proof of concept, but I plan to make it more useable and maybe turn it into a Python module.

+# Contributing

+Contributions are welcome.
+Verify tests pass by running `tox`.
+Additionally, run `black .` in order to fix your formatting.

 # Disclaimer

 Use at own risk.
 I'm not responsible if you lock your account or lose all your money.